-Riding distance will vary and is approximately 12-18 kilometers (7-11 mi.).
+Trekking distance will vary and is approximately 12-18 kilometers (7-11 mi.).

 The night's long song of rumbling ice falls and murmuring tree branches gives way to the crackle of the campfire and early morning calls of the Chucao and Hued-Hued.

-Weather, river levels, and the group's pace and energy ultimately influence our route today.
+Weather, river levels, equine health as well as the group's pace and energy ultimately influence our route today.
 If conditions permit, it is possible to reach as far as the massive glacier's edge before continuing towards the Soler Valley.